-If you’re looking for all the latest speculation about Nintendo Switch then you’ve come to the right place my friend.
-We’ve fired up the patent pending T3 speculatron and extracted the latest information about the system’s capabilities, launch titles and unique features.
-So grab your Master Sword, don your Power Suit and let’s go questing in search of Nintendo's next gaming console.
+If you're looking for all the latest speculation about Nintendo Switch then you've come to the right place my friend.
+We've got all the latest information about the Nintendo Switch's capabilities, launch titles and unique features.
+So grab your Master Sword, don your Power Suit and let's go questing in search of Nintendo's next gaming console.

 What you'll find in this guide:

 - What is Nintendo Switch?